marvinahv/wizeline-challenge/API_DOCUMENTATION.md

 **Notes:**
 - `github_repo` is optional but if provided must follow the format `owner/repository`
 - `github_repo` allows linking the project to a GitHub repository for integration features
+- When a GitHub repository is linked, a background job is automatically scheduled to fetch and cache repository data

 #### Update Project